-- a. monitor the Council's risk management arrangements; - b. approve the internal audit programme; and, - c. advise the Council on the comprehensiveness and reliability of assurances and internal controls, including internal and external audit arrangements, and on the implications of assurances provided in respect of risk and control. - d. receive assurances and offer advice on the quality assurance work undertaken by the College in relation to the accreditation of veterinary and veterinary nursing educational institutions is operating in accordance with its published procedures.
-This process of assurance is also designed to contribute to compliance with the requirements for membership with the European Association for Quality Assurance in Higher Education (ENQA)
+- a) monitor the Council's risk management arrangements; - b) advise the Council on the comprehensiveness and reliability of assurances and internal controls, including internal and external audit arrangements, and on the implications of assurances provided in respect of risk and control. - c) receive assurances and offer advice on the quality assurance work undertaken by the College in relation to the accreditation of veterinary and veterinary nursing educational institutions is operating in accordance with its published procedures.
+This process of assurance is also designed to contribute to compliance with the requirements for membership with the European Association for Quality Assurance in Higher Education (ENQA).